SimonGubitz/learning-elf64-asm/README.md

 ## How to debug

 Generally its easy to debug any project.
 Use the `make debug <project-name>` target to start directly in debug mode.
+For easy debugging there is a preconfigured `gdbcmds.gdb` which includes a preconfigured breakpoint, thus you only need to copy `gdb_breakpoint` onto the desired breakpoint, and run gdb with `gdb -x debug/gdbcmds.gdb -q ./build/<file>`.
+Furthermore, when debugging there is no need to run `make` before gdb, as the config does that itself.

 ### Linux